Excessive Intestinal Peristalsis: Natural Solutions

 What natural approaches support chronic diarrhea management?

 Effective chronic diarrhea management includes staying hydrated, avoiding irritants like gluten and lactose, and replenishing beneficial bacteria with probiotics.
-Simple lifestyle changes — such as stress reduction, regular meals, and adequate sleep — also help restore a calm, balanced intestinal rhythm.
+Simple lifestyle changes—such as stress reduction, regular meals, and adequate sleep—also help restore a calm, balanced intestinal rhythm.
+Since stress and anxiety can worsen gut motility, learning to calm the nervous system naturally for better digestion can be transformative for long-term gut health.

 Leave a Comment